Carleman type inequalities for fractional relativistic operators: Introduction and main result

+In this article we explore up to what extent the three ingredients mentioned above hold for solutions of~\eqref{eq:proRel}.
 Let us describe the structure of the paper.
-In Section \ref{Sect:Defn} we present several definitions of the operator, the fractional Leibniz rule and some positivity inequalities.
+In Section \ref{Sect:Defn} we present several definitions of the operator, the associated fractional Leibniz rule and positivity inequalities.
 Moreover, we construct a family of explicit eigenfunctions.
-In Section \ref{Sect:Heat} we consider the initial value problem without potential
+In Section \ref{Sect:Heat} we consider the initial value problem for the associated homogeneous heat equation

-with $s\in (0,1)$ and $m\ge 0$.
+with $s\in (0,1)$ and $m> 0$.
 A remarkable property (consequence of $m>0$) that we show is that the following weighted energy is finite and log-convex